 You can find some more information here: https://celebratingdisability.co.uk/creating-an-accessible-event/

-Exhibitions (indoors)
+Exhibitions / Open Studios (indoors)

-owever and use the opportunity to open their doors again
+This year, Deptford X will be an outdoor art trail festival.
+However, we recognize that many studios and local galleries will want to participate and use the opportunity to open their doors again.

-in case circumstances don’t allow for indoor access.
-Shouldguidelinesindoor exhibition, then this may go ahead but you must still provide an outdoor element.
+We therefore welcome applications from Galleries and Studios provided that you are able to offer an outdoor element to your application in case circumstances don’t allow for indoor access.
+Should government guidelines allow an indoor exhibition, then this may go ahead but you must still provide an outdoor element.

-Open Studios

-We recognize that it might be possible to open galleries/studios and so for this reason, we will accept applications for group/open studio exhibitions.
-However if the Government guidelines are as such at the time, we may need to review this.

-For this reason we ask that if you are applying with an indoor project, that you still consider an outdoor alternative and include this in your Fringe submission form. (space outside your studio, windows, yard space

 Preview events